Government of Austria

 The Government of Austria (Bundesregierung der Republik Österreich) is the executive cabinet of the Republic of Austria.
 It consists of the chancellor, who is the head of government, the vice chancellor and the ministers.

 Appointment

 Since the 1929 reform of the Austrian Constitution, all members of the Federal Government are appointed by the Austrian Federal President.
-As the Federal Government must maintain the confidence of parliament, the President must generally abide by the will of that body in his or her appointments.
+As the Federal Government must maintain the confidence of parliament, the President must generally abide by the will of that body in their appointments.
 In practice, the leader of the strongest political party, who ran as a "chancellor candidate" in a parliamentary election, is usually asked to become Federal Chancellor, though there have been some exceptions.
-Ministers are proposed for nomination by the Chancellor, though the President is permitted to withhold his or her approval.
+Ministers are proposed for nomination by the Chancellor, though the President is permitted to withhold approval.
 Likewise, the President may dismiss the Chancellor and/or the whole government at any time.
 If this occurs, a new government must then be formed by the parties that control parliament.